-- Internet access /Wi-Fi is not available for participant. - Video / photo will be taken in the class and used for Teikyo University website or brochures. - \if it may bother your privacy, please inform us in advance. - Prayer room will be prepared for Muslim participant.
+- Internet access /Wi-Fi will be available for participant at Itabashi Campus. - Video / photo will be taken in the class and used for Teikyo University website or brochures. - if it may bother your privacy, please inform us in advance. - Prayer room will be prepared for Muslim participant.

-8. Contact for further information and inquiries;
+8. Contact for further information and inquiries ;